Gonlo2/mhconfig/README.md

   // the version of the configuration to retrieve, it retrieve the latest
   // version with a zero value and the proper version otherwise. uint32 version = 3;
+  // the document to retrieve
+  string document = 4;
-  // the key to retrieve and it must have at least one element. repeated string key = 4;
+  // the template to render with the requested config, none if it isn't defined string template = 5;
 }

 message GetResponse {
   enum Status {
-    // the operation take place successfully.
     OK = 0;
-    //some error take place.
     ERROR = 1;
     // has been requested a removed or inexistent version.
     INVALID_VERSION = 2;